 We know that disposable items create a lot of waste but have you ever thought about the continuous carbon footprint they leave?
 Each time we require a new one, we draw on energy, on products, on the Earth’s resources and we create pollution in this production as well as in the transportation.
 There are some really simple alternatives on the market today that easily allow you to make a change without it altering your lifestyle too much.
 One example is opting for a reusable coffee cup instead of a disposable one.
 You can carry reusable cups with you and simply hand them over to baristas in a coffee shop or even use it to make drinks at work.
 It’s much better than using a disposable cup that you just throw away, and it’s usually a lot nicer to drink from your own cup as opposed to using plastic or paper.
 Another example is to switch to reusable nappies as disposables can create up to 40% more carbon emissions than reusables!
 For more ideas on which reusables may work for you, take a look at this blog post here.

 Eating a more balanced diet that is full of nutrients will help make our body healthier and stronger.
 However, it’s also a great way to lower your carbon footprint, especially if you purchase locally grown produce or if you grow your own.
-All that’s left to do is making sure you learn new ways to cook vegetables to make them delicious and varied.

 If you enjoyed this post you can follow more of our life, opinions and antics over on Facebook, Twitter, YouTube and Instagram.
 Plus feel free to come and join in with my parenting group ‘From One Parent to Another’ on Facebook.